Tanumon/Angular/syntax.md

 The subscribe() method passes the emitted array to the callback, which sets the component's heroes property when the response arrives,

 ## Routing

+best practice is to load and configure the router in a separate, top-level module that is dedicated to routing and imported by the root AppModule

 ```ts
     ng generate module app-routing --flat --module=app
 ```